ansh-tyagi11/spotify-clone/README.md

 ```

 3️⃣ Run locally
-Just open index.html in your browser.
+--Just open index.html in your browser.
-(No server setup is required since all data is stored locally in JSON files.)
+--(No server setup is required since all data is stored locally in JSON files.)

 📜 License
-This project is for educational purposes only.
+--This project is for educational purposes only.
-All songs and assets are the property of their respective owners.
+--All songs and assets are the property of their respective owners.